Skip to Content

 Another key benefit lies in the development of literacy skills.
 Becoming bilingual from a young age allows children to access a wider range of literature.
 As they read and engage with texts in different languages, their reading comprehension, writing abilities, and critical thinking skills grow stronger and richer.

-Dual language learners can learn math concepts and skills without being fluent in their second language; this can also support second language acquisition.
+Dual language learners can learn math concepts and skills without being fluent in their second language.

 Children reading the book on picnic in summer park